 Audience data for each Influencer is aggregated for statistical purposes and shared with Customers whether on a trial basis or upon payment of fees.

-4. How long personal data is stored for
+4. Where and how long personal data is stored for

 We store your data while your account is active.
-Whether your annual subscription expires or you fail to use the credits on time, we will delete your personal data from our systems 1 month from expiration of your annual subscription or when you exercise your rights (as listed below).
+Whether your annual subscription expires or you fail to use the credits on time, We will delete your personal data from our systems within 1 (one) month after expiration of your annual subscription or when you request such deletion in the frame of exercise your rights (as listed below).

-As stated above, We process information obtained from public sources.
+As stated above, We process the personal data obtained from public sources (open accounts on Instagram, YouTube, TikTok, Twich).
 The updates may take up to 20 days.
-If an Influencer deletes their account, We would also delete such information from our systems and make it unavailable to Customers.
-This synchronisation may take up to a month from when the deletion happens on social network.
+If an Influencer deletes his/her account, We will also delete such personal data from our systems and make it unavailable to Customers.
+This synchronization may take up to 1 (one)month from the date the Influencer deleted his/her account on the relevant social networks.

 4.3.
 AUDIENCE DATA

-Audience data is only relevant to the Influencer and is kept in an aggregated form together with information about Influencer.
-Once Influencer data is deleted, Audience data of the Influencer is also removed.
+Audience data is only relevant to the Influencer and is kept in aggregated form together with information about Influencer.
+Once Influencer data is deleted, Audience data of the Influencer is also deleted.

 5. Security measures used by Us

-All personal data is kept with our third-party processors on secure servers, in full compliance with international information security requirements.
-Amazon and Digital Ocean are all in possession of the ISO 27001 Information Security Management System certificates.
+All personal data is kept with our third-party (sub)processors on secure servers (AWS Amazon, Digital Ocean, and Hetzner), in full compliance with international information security requirements.
+AWS Amazon and Digital Ocean are all in possession of the ISO 27001 Information Security Management System certificates.
 We use the recommended industry practices to keep access to such data secure (mixture of common sense and best practices).

 (1) Protective measures for physical access control:

-We secure access to the premises via ID readers, so that only authorised persons have access.
+We secure access to the premises via ID readers, so that only authorized persons have access.
 The ID cards can be blocked individually; access is also logged.

-Furthermore, an alarm system is installed in the premises, preventing infiltration by unauthorised persons.
+Furthermore, an alarm system is installed in the premises, preventing infiltration by unauthorized persons.
 The alarm system is linked to a locking mechanism for the doors.

 (2) Protective measures for system access control: